Dorion train-bus collision: Aftermath

+Immediately after the disaster Queen Elizabeth II sent her sympathies for the victims to Governor General Georges Vanier.

 After receiving numerous complaints, requests to reopen the investigation and public demonstrations of disagreement by the citizens of the city of Dorion, the level crossing was replaced by a double underpass by direction of Paul Gérin-Lajoie during November 1972.

 In 1999 a commemorative plaque was unveiled in Vaudreuil-Dorion with the names of the 21 victims inscribed.
-Included in the victim count was a student who never fully recuperated from her crash injuries and died in 1998 at the age of 48.
+Included in the victim count was Nicole Bélanger.
 Some survivors gather each year at the plaque and accident site each year to honour the victims, and gathered at the Trinity Church in Dorion to commemorate the 50th anniversary of the accident.

 On October 7, 2006, Francine Tougas displayed her documentary entitled Survivre at the Cité-des-Jeunes high school.
 Survivre documents the reaction to the Dorion level crossing accident by the government, CN Rail, citizens of the city of Dorion, the families of the 19 students killed, and the families of the surviving students.